 Cheques and bills of exchange come into the mind whenever we think about the negotiable instruments.

 Negotiable instruments are the documents that carry exchangeable value and have wider acceptability.
 Through this, we can conclude that the two most important characteristics of a negotiable instrument are that it has value and are easily exchangeable.

-In India, the negotiable instruments are governed by the Negotiable Instrument Act 1881.
+In India, the negotiable instruments are governed by the introduction of Negotiable Instrument Act 1881.
 This law characterizes these instruments and furthermore manages each kind of them separately.

 It administers the utilization of checks, promissory notes, and bills of trade.
 Just like negotiable instruments in India, there are other payment techniques such as Hundis.
 However, the negotiable instrument act does not cover them.

 Different methods of exchanges can likewise be like a negotiable instrument act introduction in the event that they satisfy certain basic necessities.
 For instance, any document can be treated as a negotiable instrument if it is openly transferable by endorsement/underwriting.

 A negotiable instrument is a document that has financial worth and is have easy transferability.
 As the Negotiable Instrument Act does not contain a proper definition for this term, these characteristics dependably stay steady in its connection.